zivkovicmilos/alien-invasion/README.md

 [![.github/workflows/main.yml](https://github.com/zivkovicmilos/alien-invasion/actions/workflows/main.yml/badge.svg)](https://github.com/zivkovicmilos/alien-invasion/actions/workflows/main.yml)

 `alien-invasion` is a simple game that simulates an alien invasion on Earth.
-The rules of the game are relatively simple, the user provides an input map containing the cities on Earth, and specifies the number of aliens for the simulation.
+The rules of the game are relatively simple.
+The user provides an input map containing the cities on Earth, and specifies the number of aliens for the simulation.
 Once the aliens are unleashed, they randomly move between cities and, if two aliens encounter each other, they destroy the city and die.